Know your Wellness Score. Raise your score and regain your health. Take your member wellness score today.

 How much alcohol do you drink each day and each week?

-What we know now from research and National guidelines, is if you don't drink don't start because of a health benefit.
 If you choose to drink, the recommendation is to limit your weekly total servings of alcohol to 5 or less and a maximum servings of 1 or less daily, to get the lowest risk and greatest health impact.

 One alcoholic drink is equal to 5 oz of wine, 12 oz of beer, or 1.5 oz of liquor.